-As the world slowly opens back up again, we hope that 2022 will mark the beginning of a new chapter for tourism.
-As soon as you are ready to travel again, we will be ready to welcome you back to Normandy.
+As we continue to navigate through challenging times, we hope that 2022 will mark the beginning of a new chapter for tourism and look forward to welcoming you back to Normandy.
 We invite you to escape, to enjoy and to explore all that our beautiful part of France has to offer.
 Just in case you need convincing, here is a list of ten good reasons to visit Normandy next year:

 1. It’s home to Rouen, awarded ‘UNESCO City of Gastronomy’ status

 Alongside 48 other cities around the world, Rouen was named ‘UNESCO City of Gastronomy’ in November 2021.
 It is the first city in France to be recognised for its creativity in the field of gastronomy, as well as progress in sustainable urban development.
 With its medieval city centre, numerous museums and glorious cathedral painted time and time again by Claude Monet, Rouen has long attracted tourists.
 But it’s also famous for its culinary heritage, great chefs, Michelin-starred restaurants, and local culinary specialities such as Rouen-style duck.
 It was in Rouen at La Couronne, the oldest Inn in France, that famous American cook Julia Child had her first French dish and fell in love with French cuisine.
 More recently, ‘Papa Risotto’ was named France’s best new fast food restaurant, and you’ll even find a shop dedicated entirely to raclette!
 Of course, Normandy is also world famous for its cheeses and cider, Calvados and seafood, dairy products and ‘Tarte Normande’ apple tart.

 2. It’s crossed by the ‘Seine à Vélo’ cycle route, named as a 2022 must-see!